ayush-ptdr-04/Namaste-react/netFlixGPT.md

   - card \* n
     -->

-- create all Components and use useSelector() for frtching data to the store.movies.nowPlayingMovies
+- create all Components and use useSelector() for fetching data to the store.movies.nowPlayingMovies
 - add data in VideoTitle and
 - fetch data for VideoBackgroud to videos API and filter trailer const trailer = json.results.filter((video) => video.type === "Trailer");